 The market for solar PV solutions is highly competitive.
 We principally compete with traditional inverter manufacturers as well as microinverter manufacturers.
-Currently, our DC optimized inverter system competes with products from traditional inverter manufacturers, and microinverter manufacturers, as well as emerging technology companies offering alternative optimizer, microinverter or other MLPE products.
-Several traditional inverter manufacturers have recently introduced or announced plans to introduce microinverter products.
-In addition, several new entrants to the MLPE market, including low-cost Asian manufacturers, have recently announced plans to ship or have already shipped products in markets in which we sell our products.
-We expect competition to intensify as new and existing competitors enter the MLPE market.
+Currently, our DC optimized inverter system competes with products from traditional inverter manufacturers, and microinverter manufacturers, as well as emerging technology companies offering alternative optimizer, or other MLPE products.
+Several new entrants to the inverter and MLPE market including low-cost Asian manufacturers, have recently announced plans to ship or have already shipped products in markets in which we sell our products.
+We expect competition to intensify as new and existing competitors enter the market.